afollestad/material-dialogs/README.md

         .show();
 ```

-If you need access to the `ListView`, you can use the `MaterialDialog` instance.
+If you need access to the `ListView`, you can use the `MaterialDialog` instance:

 ```java
 MaterialDialog dialog = new MaterialDialog.Builder(this)